neo-project/neo-dev-portal/docs/n3/develop/write/1_dotnet.md

 dotnet tool update --global Neo.Compiler.CSharp
 ```

-### Compile the contract file with Terminal
+### Compiling the contract file with Terminal

-In the Terminal interface, go to the project path and run the following command to build your contract：
+Go to the project path, run the following command to build your contract：

 ```
 dotnet build